Stories

 My mom was the girl next door, the pretty girl who stole the heart of the returning soldier.
 I was raised in her house.
 She was a country girl who could cook, sew, garden, farm, save, and scrimp.
 She was Methodist through and through and raised her boys in the church.
 She had a beautiful little soprano voice, and, until Alzheimer’s took it from her, could name every bird, every flower, and every tree at a distance.
 From Mom, we got our love of nature, music, and our different forms of spirituality.
 For years, she ran the Physician's Payroll at UAB.
 She was as intelligent as Dad and I often wonder what she would have become had she not invested her life in raising her boys.

 The Block was populated by the families of young men returning from war.
-They never talked about the horrors they had seen, but happily talked of the good times and good friends during their service.
+They never talked about the horrors they had seen, but happily spoke of the good times and good friends during their service.
 Occasionally, an interesting tale would slip out that would hint at what they had experienced, like my dad’s tale of the V-1 "Buzz Bomb" landing in a tree near his radio hut at his airbase in southeastern England.

 These young men came home to marry their high school girlfriends, educate themselves, start their first civilian jobs, buy their first house, and begin their families.